Betty J. Turock: Awards and honors

 In 2017, Keystone College renamed their School of Arts and Sciences to the Turock School of Arts and Sciences in honor of Betty Turock and her son David L. Turock to recognize their decades of support.
-The family received Keystone’s Presidential Medallion in 2000.
+The family received Keystone's Presidential Medallion in 2000.

-Turock has received numerous awards, including the American Library Association's highest honor, honorary membership, conferred for contribution to librarianship that it is so outstanding that it is of lasting importance to the advancement of the whole field of library service.
+Turock has received numerous awards, including American Library Association Honorary Membership, the Association's highest honor, conferred for contribution to librarianship that it is so outstanding that it is of lasting importance to the advancement of the whole field of library service.
 In 2000, ALA honored her as one of the Extraordinary Library Advocates of the Twentieth Century.
 Other honors received include: